If you want to see polar bears in the summer, we have to start early. There’s a lot of prep work to be done!

 Depending on the lodge location, water is either hauled or pumped in from local spring-fed lakes and then run through state-of-the-art filtration systems.
 Water and plumbing systems are examined and environmentally sustainable sewer systems are also checked for any maintenance issues.

 Now that the lodges are comfortably inhabitable, transportation equipment and communications systems must be made operational.
 Transportation-related equipment includes 6-wheelers, rhinos, ATVs, boats, tractors and CATs.
 Communications systems include satellite Internet, voice over IP, GPS systems and satellite phones.

 Now it’s time to roll up our sleeves!

 Staff is brought up to speed on their different roles, especially with regards to customer service, and a game plan is made for the arrival of the first groups of guests.
 A massive deep clean is performed on all rooms, kitchens, washrooms, laundry rooms, washers and dryers.
 Fire safety equipment including extinguishers, smoke alarms, water pumps, hoses and water hauling systems are checked.

 Almost ready for guests!

-Staff cannot go outside the lodge compounds without polar bear guides and deterrents, but outside excursions are required for safety, sanity, customer service and just plain fun.
+Staff cannot go outside the lodge compounds without polar bear guides and deterrents, but outside excursions are organized for safety, sanity, customer service and just plain fun.
 These excursions also help any new staff understand the landscapes, locations and wildlife unique to each lodge.

 At Seal River Heritage Lodge, the majority of our polar bear excursions are accomplished on foot.
 At Nanuk Polar Bear Lodge, vehicles are used to get to within a reasonable distance of polar bears, after which guests travel on foot with their guides to meet the planet’s largest land carnivore, face-to-face, at ground level.

-“Walking with polar bears,” said Wallmann.
-“Is an experience you will never forget.”
+Walking with polar bears, is an experience you will never forget.